 As the third most common cause of cancer deaths in men, prostate cancer demands early detection and response.
 Men can also experience benign prostatic hyperplasia (BPH) which is not cancer, but accelerated growth of the tissue surrounding the prostate.
 This can cause frequent urination and bladder problems.
 Men can also face kidney disease and kidney cancer, incontinence and erectile dysfunction or other sexual disorders.

 Prostate health concerns include more than prostate cancer.
 There are a variety of issues that can affect the prostate.
 Among the prostate disorders that we treat at Baylor at Dallas are:

 - Prostatitis (acute)

-Baylor University Medical Center at Dallas offers advanced treatment for men with prostate health issues including the daVinci Robotic Surgical System®, a minimally invasive treatment for prostate cancer, and the GreenLight PVPT Laser treatment for benign prostatic hyperplasia (BPH) or enlarged prostate.
+Baylor University Medical Center, part of Baylor Scott & White Health offers advanced treatment for men with prostate health issues including the daVinci Robotic Surgical System®, a minimally invasive treatment for prostate cancer, and the GreenLight PVPT Laser treatment for benign prostatic hyperplasia (BPH) or enlarged prostate.

 Women Can Gain Control